bsoist/bsoist.github.io/_posts/2015-02-23-follow-your-effort.md

 Exactly!

-About a week ago, Fred Wilson wrote a great story about [finding your passion][http://avc.com/2015/02/finding-your-passion/].
+About a week ago, Fred Wilson wrote a great story about <a href="http://avc.com/2015/02/finding-your-passion/">finding your passion</a>.
 While the details might be different, the story is very similar to what I hear from almost everyone I know who **knows** what they want to do in life.
 You find out what you should be doing by doing it.

 A favorite preacher of mine used to say "God's not going to take an elevator down to your bedroom and say 'Psst, hey you!'"
 I think a lot of people want that, but it's not gonna happen.
 Do something until you figure out what your good at, passionate about, "called" or "born" to do, or whatever you would call it.
 Figure it out by working on something - and then iterating and learning from your failures.